arch/DynamicRuleEngine/README.md

     "a.b.key3" any matches ("key" ==# "3") && ("key" =#= "^k\\d$")
     ```
   - dsl supports **match** the `unknown key name` in case like
-    > The total number of payer details whoever accessed is greater than `100`, or the access COUNT of
+    > The total number of payer details whoever accessed is greater than `100`, or the total COUNT of
-    > one same payer details is greater than `10` - trigger an alert.”
+    > accessed the same one payer details is greater than `10` - trigger an alert.

     ```scala
     ("a.b.c" value have any matches ( ? > 10)) || ("a.b.c" have size >= 100)